 - Each single vowel can represent two main sounds, the short sound and the long sound.
 These terms do not mean that the letters themselves are shorter or longer, and it does not mean that the sounds are shorter or longer.
 They are just the common terms used to indicate the two different sounds.

 - Words with short vowel sounds are taught first in this program.
 There are many words with short vowel sounds and they are very regular.
+This means that you can pronounce most short vowel words by saying the sound for each letter, putting the sounds together smoothly.
 Many short vowel words have only three letters, making them easy to read.
 After students have learned to read short vowel words, it will be much easier for them to learn to read words with the other vowel patterns.

 - Students practice saying the vowel sounds that have been learned from charts as a daily review.
 On some of the vowel charts, the sounds for the vowels and vowel patterns are shown using sound pictures from A Sound Story About Audrey And Brad.
 These charts should be used first with the students.